 The term "telemedicine" can refer to a wide range of solutions, from simple video conference tools to complex diagnostic systems.
 At its most basic, a telemedicine solution offers two features:

 - Video conferencing: Virtual consultations generally take place through some form of video conferencing software.
-In some cases, this is a platform like Zoom.
+In some cases, this is a broad platform like Zoom.
 In others, it is a proprietary platform developed specifically for telehealth purposes.

 - Patient portal: Telemedicine solutions also feature a patient portal, either as part of the telehealth platform itself or as an integration with a healthcare organization's practice management software.
 The portal enables patients to set appointments and communicate directly with their provider over a secure channel.